Chapter 7 Bankruptcy

 You’ll also be required to complete credit counseling before filing and a financial management course before discharge.
 You can usually get both courses for a package price of about $50.

-How Do I Know if I Qualify for Bankruptcy?
+How Do I Know If I Qualify For Bankruptcy?

 Eligibility for bankruptcy depends on a variety of factors, including whether you are considering Chapter 7 or Chapter 13 bankruptcy.